Wednesday, 15 April 2020

 That said, many forget that our time here is limited — a mere 100 years at most.
 The truth remains, however: Happiness or fulfilment or whatever else you may be seeking can never be found if you’re only expecting to find it in the next time or place.
 Not unexpectedly, if we’re always dismissing the Here and Now and postponing that which we’re looking for to the next moment or destination, we’ll never reach it.
 The present moment is all we got.
 Living it fully and madly is how we reach our full potential while creating our own reality.
 It was humans, you see, who made time up as a construct, and it is no commodity.

-Are You Addicted To The News? is an article about another kind of addiction touching the lives of millions of people yet nobody talks about it.
-These days it may be useful to come to terms with the fact that not all you hear or read in the media is factually true.
+Are You Addicted To The News? is an article about another kind of addiction touching the lives of millions of people yet nobody seems to talk about it.
+These days it may be useful to come to terms with the fact that not all you hear or read in the media is factually true — especially with social media in the palm of your hands.

 The best suggestion about what to do during this COVID-19 lockdown is to use the seclusion, free time, and unshackled, unobstructed energy to create and to learn.
 See, some people get bored, others get creative.
 This is how I began writing and taking photos — simply doing that which I love, and hence that which I can be good at.
 You can’t go wrong there, really.
 So get creative while you can or read books that you actually do finish.
 Research topics that captivate YOU, for almost anything and everything becomes interesting once we dig deep enough.
 Learn about yourself while taking this compulsory break from the rat race.